7h3rAm/7h3rAm.github.io/_posts/ebctf-bin100.md

 ## Introduction

 From the [challenges page](http://ebctf.nl/challenges/), download the [bin100](/static/files/posts_ebctf_bin100/bin100) binary and start following along.
 The challenge title is "Dice Revenge" and the description talks about Linux debugging skills.
-Let's see what `file` commands tells us about this file:
+Let's see what `file` commands tells us about this binary:

 ```c
 $ file bin100